 Before you get started, we've gathered some top tips and pointers from foodies who've completed their kitchen redesign and have wisdom to pass on.
 Read on for their recommendations and an insight into their finished kitchens to get inspired.

-For more kitchen design inspiration, read our guide to the best kitchen wall art for foodies and our favourite home coffee bar ideas.
+For more kitchen design inspiration, read our guide to the 20 best marble kitchen accessories, best kitchen wall art for foodies and our favourite home coffee bar ideas.
+We've also picked the best summer kitchen accessories to buy for a colourful design revamp and the best autumn home decor ideas as the seasons change.

 10 top tips for designing your kitchen